-Honey, too, can be substituted for maple syrup.
+Honey, too, can be substituted for maple syrup or other types of syrup.
 It is one of the best maple syrup alternatives.
 If you ever need to substitute 2 cups of maple syrup, you know that 2 cups of honey is a good estimate.

 Do you need a substitute for honey?
 Try the sweetness of Maple Syrup for a safe Low-Fodmap ingredient swap! pic.twitter.com/R33WIYr1GI